HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 Swift-XRT observations of an object of interest, downloading and processing the data, generating common X-ray data products, and performing a simple spectral analysis.

+We will use the Python interface to HEASoft (HEASoftPy) throughout this notebook.

 ### Inputs

 - The name of the source (**T Pyx**) we want to investigate.